 This pioneering spirit has its basis in a mantra that Howland kept in mind as he started his current chapter in life: “I’m going to abhor convention and expectation because I think those are two self-limiting models.”
 To some people, turning away from convention might seem like a road to failure; after all, conventions tend to form around what works.
 But what if the prevailing model doesn’t work for everyone?
 What if it produces one outcome, but doesn’t account for many other aspects of success?
 For anyone asking these kinds of questions, the answer is that convention isn’t a blueprint for happiness in life.
 It’s just a default mode of operation that can be left in the dust by those willing to think and try new ideas.

 Speaking of success, Howland had a lot to say about that ephemeral idea.
 I asked him about it directly.
 “I’m very wary about saying, oh, I’m a success.
 Or this company is a success.
 I think that when you get to that point, your foot’s off the gas.”
 It’s another way of saying that we must always strive, always try, or we find ourselves coasting in the slow lane.
 It’s one thing to enjoy the perks that come with attaining goals, but it’s another thing entirely to sit back and relax once you’ve reached an arbitrary level of success.
 Coasting eventually leads to stopping, which is never good in the business world, or life at large for that matter.

 Chris Howland had a lot more to say in the full interview, making it an essential read for anyone wanting to become a trailblazer out there.
 The full transcript and audio version will be posted for members.
-If you’d like to discuss this interview or anything else with Chris or myself, please head to the Lewis Croft Members Forum.
+If you’d like to discuss this interview or anything else with Chris or myself, please head to the Technology Should be Simple Members Forum.